 The activities of these individuals involve criminal and civil liabilities.
 While we are taking this matter seriously and conducting further research into this, it is often difficult to locate and prosecute these individuals.

-Therefore, if you receive a request, either in writing or verbally, for an interview or a job offer that you believe is or might be fraudulent or suspicious, please disregard them.
+Communication regarding job offers would be sent directly from a Paylocity Recruiter.
+Please double-check the domain for similar-looking fraudulent accounts.
+If you receive a request, either in writing (eg, email or text) or verbally, for an interview or a job offer that you believe is or might be fraudulent or suspicious, please disregard them.

-- The email is not sent from an official Paylocity e-mail address but from a free e-mail service such as: Hotmail, Gmail, Outlook, Yahoo,...
+- The email is not sent from an official Paylocity email address but from a free email service such as Hotmail, Gmail, Outlook, Yahoo, etc.

 - You are asked for private or confidential information.